thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

 {% assign creatingEntityAliasEdgeCE = '
     ===
-        image: /,
+        image: /images/edge/config/general/create-alias-1-ce.webp,
-        title: Enter edit mode.
-Click on the pencil button in the bottom right corner;
+        title: In the dashboard edit mode, click the **"Entity aliases"** icon in the top right corner.
     ===
-        image: /,
+        image: /images/edge/config/general/create-alias-2-ce.webp,
-        title: Click the "Entity Aliases" icon in the top right part of the screen.
-You will see an empty list of Entity aliases;
+        title: Click **“Add alias”**.
     ===
-        image: /,
+        image: /images/edge/config/general/create-alias-3-ce.webp,
-        title: Click "Add alias";
+        title: Enter the alias name (for example, “My Device”).
+Select **"Single entity"** as the filter type and **"Device"** as the type.
+Then, select the device from the drop-down menu.
+Click the **"Add"** button.
     ===
-        image: /,
+        image: /images/edge/config/general/create-alias-4-ce.webp,
-        title: Enter an alias name (for example, "My Device").
-Choose "Single entity" as the Filter type, select "Device" for Type, and begin typing "My New" to trigger autocomplete suggestions;
+        title: Click **"Save"** to save the entity alias.
     ===
-        image: /,
-        title: Click "Add" and then "Save";
-    ===
-        image: /,
+        image: /images/edge/config/general/create-alias-5-ce.webp,
-        title: Finally, click "Apply changes" in the dashboard editor to save the changes.
-Then you should enter edit mode again.
+        title: Finally, click **"Save"** on the dashboard editor page to save the changes.
+Then, re-enter edit mode.
 '
 %}

 {% assign creatingEntityAliasEdgePE = '
     ===
-        image: /,
+        image: /images/edge/config/general/create-alias-1-pe.webp,
-        title: Enter edit mode.
-Click on the pencil button in the bottom right corner;
+        title: In the dashboard edit mode, click the **"Entity aliases"** icon in the top right corner.
     ===
-        image: /,
+        image: /images/edge/config/general/create-alias-2-pe.webp,
-        title: Click the "Entity Aliases" icon in the top right part of the screen.
-You will see an empty list of Entity aliases;
+        title: Click **“Add alias”**.
     ===
-        image: /,
+        image: /images/edge/config/general/create-alias-3-pe.webp,
-        title: Click "Add alias";
+        title: Enter the alias name (for example, “My Device”).
+Select **"Single entity"** as the filter type and **"Device"** as the type.
+Then, select the device from the drop-down menu.
+Click the **"Add"** button.
     ===
-        image: /,
+        image: /images/edge/config/general/create-alias-4-pe.webp,
-        title: Enter an alias name (for example, "My Device").
-Choose "Single entity" as the Filter type, select "Device" for Type, and begin typing "My New" to trigger autocomplete suggestions;
+        title: Click **"Save"** to save the entity alias.
     ===
-        image: /,
-        title: Click "Add" and then "Save";
-    ===
-        image: /,
+        image: /images/edge/config/general/create-alias-5-pe.webp,
-        title: Finally, click "Apply changes" in the dashboard editor to save the changes.
-Then you should enter edit mode again.
+        title: Finally, click **"Save"** on the dashboard editor page to save the changes.
+Then, re-enter edit mode.
 '
 %}